Subscribe to Body Moments Newsletter and get a FREE e-book!

 (Groin Muscles of the Inner Thigh)

-I focus on the body-mind connection and the metaphysical cause for problems with your adductors.
+I focus on the metaphysical cause for problems with your adductors.
 If you continue reading about the body-mind connection for this area you may just be able to learn more about yourself and how you hold your stress!

 'Look at my body.
 You will see the entire universe there.
 And all are part of the same, which is me.' ~ from The Bhagavad Gita